310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Kaoru %}
 Huh!?
-That’s how it works?!
+That’s how it works!?
 You cryptic creature!
 {% endbubble %}

 {% bubble Kanata %}